 In light of the changes to Data Protection with the introduction of the GDPR (General Data Protection Regulation) on the 25th May 2018, we have made some changes to the way we collect, use and share your data.

-The GDPR is an updated set of rules designed to harmonise data privacy laws across Europe and gives greater protection and rights to individuals.
-The GDPR implements 6 principals;
+GDPR is an updated set of rules designed to harmonise data privacy laws across Europe and give greater protection and rights to individuals.
+GDPR implements six principals;

 - Lawfulness, Fairness and Transparency – Organisations must have legitimate reasons for collecting and processing your personal or sensitive data.

 - Purpose – Organisations should only collect data for a specified, explicit and legitimate purpose